lnalborczyk/phd_thesis/docs/02-chap2.md

 ## Overview of the following chapters

-The experiment ran during this PhD will be presented as five empirical chapters that can be grouped under two main axes.
+The experiments ran during this PhD will be presented as five empirical chapters that can be grouped under two main axes.
 In the first couple of experiments, we used surface electromyography and muscle-specific relaxation to investigate the involvement of the speech motor system during induced verbal and non-verbal rumination (Chapter 3 & 4).
 In Chapter 5, we used surface electromyography and machine learning algorithms to decode the muscle-specific EMG correlates of inner speech production.
 In the last couple of experiments, we switched strategy from the "correlates strategy" to the "interference strategy", where the goal was to directly interfere with the activity of the speech motor system.
 More precisely, we used articulatory suppression to disrupt induced rumination in Chapter 6, and we used articulatory suppression to disrupt either induced rumination or problem-solving in Chapter 7.
 Finally, in Chapter 8, we summarise the main findings, discuss their implications and suggest ways forward from both a theoretical and an experimental perspective.